MEPs probing spyware 'stonewalled' by EU states

 Already a member?

-The comment comes as frustration continues to amount among MEPs sitting on the Pega committee, set up in the wake of a wiretapping scandal, which saw Israeli spyware Pegasus being used to target opposition politicians, lawyers, prosecutors, journalists and others.
+The comment comes as frustration continues to mount among MEPs sitting on the Pega committee, set up in the wake of a wiretapping scandal, which saw Israeli spyware Pegasus being used to target opposition politicians, lawyers, prosecutors, journalists and others.

 But the committee has been flat-out stonewalled by a number of EU states.
 National authorities in Poland and Hungary refused to even meet them, for instance.